Manchester United 1-0 Tottenham Hotspur

 Substitution

-Goal!
-Manchester United 1, Tottenham Hotspur 0.
-Anthony Martial (Manchester United) left footed shot from the centre of the box to the bottom right corner.
-Assisted by Romelu Lukaku with a through ball.

-Offside, Tottenham Hotspur.
-Harry Winks tries a through ball, but Serge Aurier is caught offside.

 Attempt missed.
-Nemanja Matic (Manchester United) left footed shot from outside the box is too high.
+Wayne Rooney (Manchester United) right footed shot from outside the box is too high from a direct free kick.

-Romelu Lukaku (Manchester United) hits the right post with a header from the centre of the box.
-Assisted by Jesse Lingard with a cross.

-Attempt missed.
-Dele Alli (Tottenham Hotspur) right footed shot from very close range is close, but misses to the left.
-Assisted by Christian Eriksen with a through ball.

 Booking

 Attempt missed.
-Romelu Lukaku (Manchester United) left footed shot from the left side of the box misses to the right.
-Assisted by Nemanja Matic.
+Wayne Rooney (Manchester United) right footed shot from the centre of the box misses to the left.
+Assisted by Matteo Darmian with a cross.

+Bastian Schweinsteiger (Manchester United) is shown the yellow card for a bad foul.

-Christian Eriksen (Tottenham Hotspur) wins a free kick in the defensive half.
+Nacer Chadli (Tottenham Hotspur) wins a free kick in the attacking half.

 Substitution